2dm/nixl/examples/cpp/nixl_ep/README.md

 NIXL EP is built on top of [NVIDIA Inference Xfer Library (NIXL)](https://github.com/ai-dynamo/nixl)'s device API, leveraging its RDMA and NVLink support for optimal performance.

 ## Features
-- **Dispatch and Combine support**: Supports low-latency dispatch and combine operations for MoE inference
+- **Dispatch and Combine support**: Supports dispatch and combine operations for MoE inference
 - **RDMA and NVLink support**: Utilizes NIXL's abstractions to support both RDMA and NVLink transports for optimal performance
 - **Elastic Scaling**: Dynamically add or remove ranks during runtime